Brief Introduction to Muktinath

 Swaminarayan

 One Hindu Guru connected to Muktinath is Lord Shri Swaminarayan, Satguru of Sabij Yoga, the goal of which is the realization of and service to God Supreme.
 At the end of the 18th century this Satguru practiced severe penance in Muktinath for two and a half months and attained the highest degree of proficiency in Nishkamvrat.
-In 2003 his followers funded the new wall around Muktinath and raised a small monument for him at Muktinath.
+In 2003 his followers funded the new wall around Muktinath and raised a small monument for him at Muktinath-Chumig Gyatsa.

-More Information on Muktinath
+More Information

-For more information please have a look at the Muktinath menu on the top of this page.
+For more information, please, have a look at the Muktinath menu on the top of this page.
 In the Picture Album you can find pictures of Muktinath-Chumig Gyatsa with Hindu and Buddhist backgrounds.
 The MFI Map of Muktinath shows the compound with its temples.
 This site contains also a satellite picture of the Gandaki area.

 References